-The takeover rumblings from the previous season would not go away and a board room shake up did occur, and two extra directors were appointed, Simon Cussons, the MD of Cusson’s Soap Group and more significantly, Joe Smith was appointed, It seemed that Joe Mercer’s days as manager could be numbered.
+The takeover rumblings from the previous season would not go away and a board room shake up did occur, two extra directors were appointed, Simon Cussons, the MD of Cusson’s Soap Group and more significantly, Joe Smith took his place on the board, It seemed that Joe Mercer’s days as manager could be numbered.

 Despite the obvious financial pressures City splashed out £52,500 bringing forward Wyn Davies from Newcastle United.

 All City’s English pre-season friendlies were away wins 4-0 at Chester 1-0 at Port Vale and 2-0 at Doncaster.
 The Blues also had a short tour of West Germany where they lost both games 1-0 against Hertha and Arm Bielefield